theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

 glossary:
   - term: "Gnosis"
-    def: "Direct, inner knowing of the divine—not belief or doctrine.
+    def: "Direct, inner knowing of the divine — not belief or doctrine.
 The spark remembering the Source.
 The heart of Gnostic Christianity."
   - term: "Divine Spark"
     def: "A fragment of the Pleroma planted in the soul by Sophia.
 Hidden beneath flesh, trauma, and illusion, but unextinguished."
   - term: "Christ the Revealer"
-    def: "In Gnostic texts, Jesus is not a sacrificial saviour but a divine agent from the Pleroma—here to awaken, not to die."
+    def: "In Gnostic texts, Jesus is not a sacrificial saviour but a divine agent from the Pleroma — here to awaken, not to die."
   - term: "Gospel of Thomas"
-    def: "A mystical collection of Jesus’ sayings.
-Emphasises self-knowledge, paradox, and hidden truth.
+    def: "A mystical collection of Jesus’ sayings emphasising self-knowledge, paradox, and hidden truth.
 Suppressed by the Church, rediscovered at Nag Hammadi."
   - term: "Second Treatise of the Great Seth"
-    def: "A Gnostic text where Christ mocks the Archons, revealing that his crucifixion was an illusion—his true self was never touched."
+    def: "A Gnostic text where Christ mocks the Archons, revealing that his crucifixion was an illusion — his true self was never touched."
   - term: "Sophia"
     def: "The divine feminine Aeon of Wisdom.
 She fell into the lower realms and scattered her light into humanity.
 She rises through our awakening."
   - term: "Archons"
-    def: "Forces of illusion and control—system enforcers created by the Demiurge to keep souls asleep.
+    def: "Forces of illusion and control — system enforcers created by the Demiurge to keep souls asleep.
 They rule through fear, shame, and distraction."
   - term: "Mirror of Christ"
     def: "A central Gnostic teaching: Christ is not to be worshipped but recognised.
 He is the image of what we are beneath the lie."